Addis Ababa, the capital of modern Ethiopia and gateway for most tourists, is...Read more >

 For a price quote based on alternative accommodation standards, to discuss flight options or to tailor this itinerary, please call to speak with a Cox & Kings consultant or enquire online.

-The Simien Mountain Lodge is the highest hotel in Africa at 3260 m.
-This is an eco-friendly lodge built at Buyit Ras with wonderful views across the mountain range.
+The Simien Mountain Lodge is the highest hotel in Africa at 3,260 metres.
+It is an eco-friendly property built at Buyit Ras with wonderful views across the mountain range.
 The accommodation has traditional tukul-style exteriors and the interiors are very comfortable with tasteful decor.
 The main lodge building has a friendly bar with an open fire that is a great place to gather in the evening before dinner.
-The food is well above the usual standard found in Ethiopian hotels and the staff are friendly and hospitable.
+The food is of a good standard and the staff are friendly and hospitable.
 The lodge supports a local school and is able to organise visits, subject to timing.
 The altitude of this lodge means that it is often cold.
 The lodge provides hot water bottles and thick duvets, but can be chilly, especially in the evenings and when guests arrive from lower altitudes.
-A fleece or jumper is highly recommended.
+Bringing a fleece or jumper is highly recommended.
+Features: 26 rooms, restaurant, bar, lounge.
+Room amenities: Private bathroom, tea & ...

-Situated on the shores of Lake Tana, the Kuriftu Resort & Spa comprises 28 stone bungalows set in gardens by the lake.
-Each room is decorated in a traditional Ethiopian style with en suite facilities, a four-poster bed, lounge and flat-screen television.
-The resort also boasts its own restaurant, spa and swimming pool.
+Situated on the shores of Lake Tana, Kuriftu Resort Bahir Dar comprises 28 stone bungalows set in attractive gardens.
+Each room is decorated in a traditional Ethiopian style with en suite facilities, a four-poster bed, lounge and television.
+The resort also boasts its own restaurant and swimming pool, while the spa treatments, a fusion of traditional Asian and European techniques, are some of the best in Ethiopia.

 Goha Hotel is situated on a hill with a panoramic view of the town and its monuments, and with great sunsets from the terrace.
 Occasionally guests will spot giant lammergeyers, which have a 3-metre wingspan, soaring on the air currents by the hotel.